Last updated on September 7th, 2021

-If you have been sexually abused, you have a legal right to claim sexual abuse claim from the abuser or from the organisation that allowed the abuse to happen.
+If you have been sexually abused, you have a legal right to make a sexual abuse compensation claim against the abuser or organisation that allowed the abuse to happen.

 Being sexually abused is nothing short of traumatising.
 Whether the sexual abuse was a one-time incident or it occurred over a period of time, the survivor may experience a range of emotions, from outright fear to a sense of absolute helplessness.